orb-lang/espalier/doc/md/grammar.md

 ### grammar_template

   The internal function @define creates a custom environment variable, neatly sidestepping lua's pedantic insistance on prepending ``local`` to all values of significance.

 More relevantly, it constructs a full grammar, which will return a table of type Node.

-If you stick to ``lpeg`` patterns, as you should, all array values will be of Node, as is intended.
+If you stick to ``lpeg`` patterns, as you should, all array values will be of Node.
 Captures will interpolate various other sorts of Lua values, which will induce halting in some places and silently corrupt execution in others.

-Though as yet poorly thought through, the [elpatt module](./elpatt) is intended to provide only those patterns which are allowed in Grammars, while expanding the scope of some favorites to properly respect utf-8 and otherwise behave.
+The [elpatt module](./elpatt) is intended to provide those patterns which are allowed in Grammars, while expanding the scope of some favorites to properly respect utf-8 and otherwise behave.

 There are examples of the format in the [spec module](./spec).

-Special fields include:
+Also included are two functions:

   -  START :  a string which must be the same as the starting rule.
   -  SUPPRESS :  either a string or an array of strings.
 These rules will be removed from the Node.
-  -  P :  The lpeg P function.
-Recognizes a certain pattern.
-  -  V :  The lpeg V function.
-Used for non-terminal rvalues in a grammar.

 ### metas